-The mean value analysis (MVA) algorithm provides a method for determining mean values in a closed queueing network, based on simple applications of Little's law and the arrival theorem.
-The quantities of interest are the mean queue length at node iwhere i = 1, 2, ..., N denoted by L_i and the average time spent at a node i per visit denoted by W_i .
-In addition we are also interested in the average number of visits v_i that a customer makes to node i and the throughput T which is the average number of customers departing the network per unit time.
-In order to calculate this latter quantity in the context of a closed network, we convert the closed network into an equivalent open network that has all the same characteristics of the closed network [53, 82].
+The mean value analysis (MVA) algorithm provides a method for determining mean values in an open or closed queueing network, based on simple applications of Little's law and the arrival theorem [17, 55, 86].
+In this thesis, we use the MVA algorithm for closed queueing networks.
+The quantities of interest are the mean queue length at node i where i = 1, 2, ..., N denoted by $L_i$ and the average time spent at a node i per visit denoted by $W_i$ .
+In addition we are also interested in the average number of visits $v_i$ that a customer makes to node i and the throughput T which is the average number of customers departing the network per unit time.
+In order to calculate this latter quantity in the context of a closed network, we convert the closed network into an equivalent open network that has all the same characteristics of the closed network [55, 86].